ARTS - Art--Studio

 Students will explore current issues in New Media with the goal of understanding their own artwork in a disciplinary context.
 Through reading, writing, research and discussions, students will be exposed to significant work in their field.
 3 undergraduate hours.
 No graduate credit.
 May be repeated in separate terms to a maximum of 6 undergraduate hours.
 Prerequisite: Restricted to New Media majors or consent of instructor.

-ARTS 450 Advanced Studio I credit: 4 Hours.
+ARTS 450 Advanced Interdisciplinary Studio credit: 3 Hours.

-ARTS 451 Advanced Studio II credit: 4 Hours.
+ARTS 451 BFASA Capstone Studio credit: 4 Hours.

-Continuation of ARTS 450.
-Second of two capstone courses in studio arts practice, providing individualized study for painting, sculpture, and new media majors.
 Explores and develops conceptual and aesthetic interests, topics, and projects; expands and refines material knowledge and expertise; develops research strategies and methodologies.
 Includes individual and group critiques, dynamic interaction with faculty and peers.
 Additional fees may apply.
 See Class Schedule.
 4 undergraduate hours.
 No graduate credit.
-Prerequisite: ARTS 450.
-For Art majors only.
+Prerequisite: Restricted to students with Senior standing.

 ARTS 454 Advanced Drawing credit: 3 Hours.